 63 WASHINGTON AVENUE, 207.805.1336

 Owners and Brooklyn transplants Peter and Orenda Hale aptly describe Drifter’s Wife as “a wine bar in a wine shop.”
 With a focus on sustainability, interiors evoke a cool Parisian-style café, with bentwood stools, globe lights and a small open kitchen.

 “The bearded lady” is owner, artist, and mixologist Nathaniel Meiklejohn’s alter ego, and the jewel box is his Arts District bar.
 Fueled and partially funded by a Kickstarter campaign, the space may have a mezzanine and velvet chaise, but the overall aesthetic is warm and welcoming.
 Check out the mural by Beth Kleene and order whatever craft cocktail suits you from the ever-changing menu.

-In her airy boutique, Brooke Beaney sells what she likes to wear: sculptural silhouettes from designers like Rachel Comey, Ulla Johnson, and Apiece Apart.
+In her airy boutique (pictured above and below), Brooke Beaney sells what she likes to wear: sculptural silhouettes from designers like Rachel Comey, Ulla Johnson, and Apiece Apart.
 There’s also an edited selection of accessories: bowls from makers Fort Standard, watercolor-and-pencil artworks by Tait Hawes (who also designed Judith’s logo) and bucket bags by Building Block.

 Proprietor Karen Burke’s style is eclectic and accessible.
 She effortlessly mixes vintage ceramics sourced from the Brimfield Antique market with more modern finds, like Rebecca Atwood pillows and Wary Meyers candles.